top of page

 Frequently asked questions

-Lab-grown diamonds and natural diamonds are identical in appearance, chemical composition, and physical properties.
-Both have the same brilliance, hardness, and durability.
-The key difference lies in their origin: natural diamonds form deep within the Earth over years, while lab-grown diamonds are created in a controlled environment using advanced technology within a few weeks.
-Lab-grown diamonds offer a more sustainable and affordable option, without compromising on quality, beauty, or value.
+Lab-grown diamonds and natural diamonds look the same and share identical chemical and physical properties, including brilliance and durability.
+The main difference is their origin: natural diamonds form over millions of years deep within the Earth, while lab-grown diamonds are created in weeks using advanced technology.
+Lab-grown options are more sustainable and budget-friendly without sacrificing quality or beauty.

-Wear them often to benefit from your skin's natural oils.
-Put them on after makeup and perfume to avoid chemicals.
-Wipe with a soft, damp cloth after each wear.
+Wear your pearls often to keep them hydrated with your skin's natural oils.
+Always put them on after applying makeup or perfume to avoid exposure to chemicals.
+After wearing, gently wipe them with a soft, damp cloth.
 For a deeper clean, use mild soapy water and a soft cloth.
-Store in a soft pouch or lined box, separate from other jewellery.
-Restring every 1–2 years if worn frequently.
+Store them in a soft pouch or lined box, separate from other jewellery.
+If you wear them frequently, consider restringing them every 1–2 years.

 Rhodium plating is a process where a thin layer of rhodium, a rare and durable precious metal, is applied to jewellery, typically over white gold, silver, or platinum.
 This plating enhances the jewellery’s appearance by giving it a brilliant, reflective white finish and adds a protective layer that resists scratches, tarnish, and corrosion.